namely/docker-protoc/README.md

 ### Environment Variables

 The gateway project used [spf13/viper](https://github.com/spf13/viper) for configuration.
 The generated gateway code includes a config file that can be overridden with cli flags or environment variables.
-For environment variable overrides use a `<SERVICE>_` prefix, upcase the setting, and replace `.` with `_`.
+For environment-variable overrides, use a `<SERVICE>_` prefix, upcase the setting, and replace `.` with `_`.

 ## grpc_cli